The Sandman (TV series): Music

 The series was scored by British composer David Buckley, who was nominated for an Emmy Award in the Outstanding Theme Music category in 2017 for his work on The Good Fight.
-He used a wide range of sounds, from recordings with a large orchestra (at Synchron Stage Vienna and a choir to early music instruments such as the viola da gamba and baroque flutes, as well as esoteric sounds.
+He used a wide range of sounds, from recordings with a large orchestra (at Synchron Stage Vienna) and a choir to early music instruments such as the viola da gamba and baroque flutes, as well as esoteric sounds.
 He additionally combined these with modern electronic textures to "bridge time within the music."
+The soundtracks for seasons 1 and 2 were released on August 4, 2022 and July 2, 2025 respectively by WaterTower Music.

 Release

-The series was released on August 5, 2022, and consists of ten episodes.
+The first season was released on August 5, 2022, and consists of ten episodes.
 An eleventh episode was released on August 19 as a "two-part story collection".
+The first season was released on Ultra HD Blu-ray, Blu-ray, and DVD in November 2023.

+The second and final season was released in two parts.
+The first part, consisting of six episodes, premiered on July 3, 2025, while the second part, consisting of five episodes, premiered on July 24.
+A bonus episode was released on July 31.

 Marketing

 Gaiman, Heinberg, and the cast promoted the series at San Diego Comic-Con in July 2022, where an official trailer debuted.
 Charles Pulliam-Moore of The Verge felt the trailer confirmed the series would retain the comic's "focus on the macabre" and featured "a sense of scale... that's hopefully going to be consistent throughout the show".